seanf316/PC-Haven/README.md

 This was generated using my deployed site URL: https://pc-haven.herokuapp.com/

-After it finished crawling the entire site, it created a [sitemap.xml](sitemap.xml) which I've downloaded and included in the repository.
+After it finished crawling the entire site, it created a [sitemap.xml](sitemap.xml) which I downloaded and included in the repository.

 ### **Robots.txt**